 Student Profiles

-Our student population comprises around a third of students with learning disabilities, a third students who are twice exceptional (2E), and a third neurotypical gifted & talented students who excel best in an environment with personalized learning, flexible pacing, and advanced curricula.
+Our student population is composed of about one-third students with learning disabilities, one-third students who are twice exceptional (2e), and one-third students who simply excel best in an environment with personalized learning, flexible pacing, and advanced curricula.

 Diverse learners